 People can start tai chi at any age because there are few physical limitations.
 Especially, if you were interested in martial arts as a younger person but never had an opportunity, tai chi is a chance to learn a powerful martial art which is practiced at all ages.

 You can build up from a minimum of physical fitness.
-And, you don’t need aggression or to crush your knuckles regularly to become a martial artist.
+And, you do not need aggression or to crush your knuckles regularly to become a martial artist.

 In tai chi, aggression is replaced by calmness and mental focus.
 External physical strength is replaced by inner core strength through postural alignment and balance.
 Brute force is replaced by sensitivity and elasticity.
 The skills that make for a good Tai Chi martial artist are the same qualities which we continue to develop as we mature.
 The potential in each of us is limitless.